"The beginnings of a very exciting new age of theatre... St. Anne is a marvel" - A Younger Theatre on St. Anne Comes Home

 The Problem with Fletcher Mott, a funk-pop musical about a struggling playwright, was composed as part of his Master’s degree.
 The show received a sold-out independent production in 2019, and is currently in further development.

 In Clay is a new musical with a book by Rebecca Simmonds that combines gypsy jazz with ceramics to sculpt a story of an artist plagued by near misses as she dreams of what could have been.
+It premiered with workshop performances at The Other Palace and the New Wimbledon Theatre Studio in October 2022.

 In October 2021, Jack was invited to perform a one-night only concert at The Actors' Church as part of Iris Theatre's Platform series, which amplifies rising voices in the early stages of their career.
 Several songs from this concert were released on streaming platforms.